tmorin/cqrsjs/README.md

 }); // -> return the current cqrs instance
 ```

-h2.
-Memory leaks and destruction
+## Memory leaks and destruction

-Each cqrs instance can be destoyed on demand calling the destroy method.
+Each cqrs instance can be destroyed on demand calling the destroy method.
-The destroy method will removed the follwing stuff created using the cqrs instance:
+The destroy method will removed the following stuff created using the cqrs instance:
 - command handlers
 - event listeners
 - aggregate event listeners